Slumberland (film): Plot

+In contrast to his brother Peter, Philip is a doorknob salesman who leads a lonely, boring, and monotonous life.
+Nemo moves to the city with Philip and the two find it difficult to adjust to each other.
+When enrolled at a local school, she struggles to fit in as she meets school counselor Ms. Arya and a student named Jamal.

-Nemo is awakened one night when her stuffed pig (named Pig) comes to life, finding herself in Slumberland, the world between dreams.
-She is carried back to the lighthouse by her animated bed, where she meets Flip, a stubborn and unscrupulous outlaw.
-Nemo recognizes Flip as the character from the stories her father told.
-He asks Nemo about a magical map, but she is unaware of it.
-With no use for Nemo, Flip pushes her off a cliff to wake her up.
+One night, Nemo is awakened when her stuffed pig (Pig) comes to life.
+In reality, she is still asleep and in Slumberland, the world between dreams.
+Here, she meets Flip, learning that he is real and not simply a character her father made up.
+A stubborn and unscrupulous outlaw, he is looking for a map that will lead him to magical wish-granting pearls.

-Awake, Nemo struggles to adjust to her new life and is an outcast at school as she meets school counselor Ms. Arya and a student named Jamal.
-Nemo then finds the map in the waking world and manages to take it back to Slumberland, where Flip begrudgingly agrees to take her with him to the pearls so she can wish her father into her dreams.
+Nemo finds the map in the waking world and takes it back to Slumberland by sleeping through classes.
+Flip begrudgingly allows her to join him to search for the pearls so she can wish her father into her dreams.
+Nemo learns that Flip has refused to wake up for so long he no longer remembers who he is in the real world.

-Flip tells Nemo that he has refused to wake up for so long he no longer remembers who he was when awake.
-He uses the map as a guide through various dreams to get to the cave.
-They travel through multiple dreams of different people and are attacked by a cloud of smoke resembling a kraken, a personification of the nightmare of Nemo's father being taken by the same creature.
-The duo also find themselves being chased down by Agent Green of the Bureau of Subconscious Activities (BoSA), who wants to imprison Flip for never waking up and intruding dreams.
-They use more dreams to flee Green, but are eventually caught.
-Green locks Flip up and warns Nemo that she cannot control her dreams before waking her up.
+Flip uses the map as a guide through various people's dreams to get to the Sea of Nightmares, where the pearls are.
+They are attacked by Nemo's nightmare, a cloud of smoke resembling a kraken.
+Flip is later imprisoned by Agent Green of the Bureau of Subconscious Activities (BoSA) for intruding on people's dreams.

-In the waking world, Philip shows Nemo an old video tape of him and Peter as children playing together.
-Nemo realizes that Flip is Philip's dream alter-ego.
-As Flip has not woken up, Philip remains docile and unadventurous in the waking world.
-Nemo borrows Philip's lock-picking tools and goes to Slumberland to rescue Flip from the BoSA.
-The two use more dreams to flee Green, finding their way back to the lighthouse.
-Nemo tells Flip who he is, and he rebukes this, stating that he will never wake up.
-Before she can dive into the ocean to find the pearls, Nemo is awakened and torn out of Slumberland by Ms. Arya.
-When Philip is called in, Ms. Arya reports on Nemo's progress in school.
-This leads to an argument between Nemo and Philip.
+In the real world, Philip shows Nemo an old videotape of him and Peter playing together as children.
+Nemo realizes that Flip is Philip's dream alter ego.
+As Flip has not woken up, Philip has lost that part of his personality and become Flip's opposite: docile and unadventurous.

+Nemo returns to Slumberland to rescue Flip.
+At the Sea of Nightmares, she reveals to him who he really is.
+The truth of his boring real life upsets him, so Flip decides never to wake up.
+Nemo is awakened by Ms. Arya, who calls Philip to bring up her progress in school.
+This event leads to an argument between her and Philip.

-That night, Nemo sneaks out of Philip's apartment and sails through rough water back to the lighthouse in the waking world.
-She hits her head and passes out in the boat, sending her back into Slumberland.
-In the Sea of Nightmares, Nemo acquires a wishing pearl, but is chased by the nightmare.
-Flip arrives to save her in an airplane and they crash their way through the various dreams from earlier which also awakens their inhabitants.
-In the waking world, Nemo slips off the small sailboat and into the water.
-Philip arranges a rescue boat manned by Carla and two co-workers and heads towards the lighthouse, terrified by the storm.
-The nightmare grabs Flip and Nemo uses her wish to force Flip to wake up.
-In the waking world, Philip is emboldened and dives into the water to rescue Nemo, who is unconscious.
+Nemo runs away from home and sails through a storm back to the lighthouse.
+She hits her head and passes out in the boat, sending her back to Slumberland.
+In the Sea of Nightmares, she acquires a wishing pearl.
+Flip saves her from the kraken nightmare whereas in the real world, she hits her head, falling unconscious.

+Philip arranges a rescue boat captained by Carla and heads toward the lighthouse, terrified by the storm.
+When the nightmare grabs Flip, Nemo uses her wish to force Flip to wake up.
+In the real world, Philip becomes emboldened and dives into the water to rescue Nemo, who has slid underwater.